BCYF Summer Grants

 - your public park permit, if you have one.

 Please keep in mind: you must attach these to the online application.
-We won’t accept them by email.
+We won’t accept them by email or paper.

-- We expect to send out award notifications in early May.
+- We expect to send out award notifications in late May or early June.

-- We will distribute grant checks in June.
-This amount will reflect 90 percent of the full award amount.
+- We will distribute grant checks in June or July.
+This amount will reflect 70 percent of the full award amount.
 But, this is contingent on you completing the CORI/SORI process.
 You also need confirmation from a BCYF Resource Development Manager.

-- Programs must begin by July 10, 2017.
-You’ll need to submit weekly attendance reports starting on July 14 through the end of program.
+- Programs are expected to begin the week of July 8, 2019.
+You’ll need to submit weekly attendance reports through the end of program.

 - You will need to complete a final report in early September.
-We issue the final 10% of your grant after we receive your final report.
+We issue the final 30 percent of your grant after we receive your final report.

 Complete application must include all of the following items:

-- Your W-9 and Vendor Profile Form.
+- Your City of Boston Vendor Profile Form.
 You must complete this, even if you received a grant in the past.
-Complete this vendor form as if your organization is the “Vendor.”
+Complete this vendor form as if your organization is the “Vendor."

 Your group must be a non-profit 501(c)3 tax-exempt organization, or designate a partner fiscal agent that is such.

-Fiscal agents may only serve as a fiscal agent for one BCYF Summer application.
-BCYF Community Center Councils cannot act as a fiscal agent for another applicant and may not apply for this grant.
+Fiscal agents may only serve as a fiscal agent for one BCYF Summer Grant application.
+BCYF community center councils cannot act as a fiscal agent for another applicant and may not apply for this grant.

 Your programs needs to run on an ongoing basis throughout the summer.
 We don’t offer funding for one-time events.

-If we pick your program for funding, all of your staff and volunteers who will have any direct contact with youth must complete a CORI/SORI application at the BCYF Administrative Office.
-This includes groups who received grants in the past and current BCYF volunteers or partner agencies.
+If we pick your program for funding, all of your staff and volunteers must complete a CORI/SORI application at the BCYF Administrative Office.
+This includes groups that received grants in the past and current BCYF volunteers or partner agencies.